 First Squares Food Tour

-We moved on to The American Prohibition Museum where we sampled Artillery Punch along with a bite of a pimento cheese sandwich and boiled peanuts.
+We moved on to The American Prohibition Museum in City Market where we sampled Artillery Punch along with a bite of a pimento cheese sandwich and boiled peanuts.

-Making our way through the rain, we arrived at Little Crown by Pie Society, a traditional British bakery/pub, where we noshed on sausage rolls and heard the background story of how a British bakery landed in Savannah.
+Making our way through the rain, we arrived at Little Crown by Pie Society, a traditional British bakery/pub.
+There we noshed on sausage rolls and heard the background story of how a British bakery landed in Savannah.

 Our next sample was that of pork belly doughnut sliders from The Ordinary Pub.
 Because of the downpour, we nibbled on them under the protective cover of Trinity United Methodist Church.